apache/predictionio/docs/manual/source/recommendation/dase.html.md

 ```

 `Storage.getPEvents()` returns a data access object which you could use to
-access data that is collected through the *Event Server*, and
+access data that is collected by PredictionIO *Event Server*.
 `eventsDb.find(...)` specifies the events that you want to read.
 PredictionIO
 automatically loads the parameters of *datasource* specified in
 MyRecommendation/***engine.json***, including *appId*, to `dsp`.